top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/20-intermediate-design-document-distributed-estimation.md

 How does this work?

-Team A wants to communicate between bots
+- Team A wants to communicate between bots

-Team A tells us their message structure
+- Team A tells us their message structure

-We build serialization
+- We build serialization

-We define ROS topics: teamAout, teamAin
+- We define ROS topics: teamAout, teamAin

-Team A bot A posts message to teamAout
+- Team A bot A posts message to teamAout

-We serialize messagw
+- We automatically serialize message with corresponding serialization

-We send on bot A
+- We send on bot A

-We recieve on all other bots
+- We recieve on all other bots

-We deserialize and post to teamAin
+- We deserialize and post to teamAin

-Team A other bots can retrieve message from teamAin
+- Team A other bots can retrieve message from teamAin

 <!--